Make your way to one of these vantage points to get the best views Sydney has to offer.

 Mrs Macquarie’s Chair, the Domain

-If you’re looking for the perfect retreat just minutes away from the CBD, you can’t go wrong with Mrs Macquarie’s Chair.
+If you’re looking for the perfect retreat just minutes away from the city centre, you can’t go wrong with Mrs Macquarie’s Chair.
 The historic chair, located in Mrs Macquarie’s Point, was carved out of a rock ledge for Governor Macquarie’s wife Elizabeth, who frequented the area to enjoy the panoramic views of the harbour.
-The sight of the Opera House with the Sydney Harbour Bridge in the background is a classic for a reason, so make sure you bring your camera to snap the iconic shot.
+The sight of the Sydney Opera House with the Sydney Harbour Bridge in the background is a classic for a reason, so make sure you bring your camera to snap the iconic shot.
+If you visit during New Year's Eve, this spot offers an incredible view of Sydney's exhilarating firework shows.

 Bridgeclimb, Sydney Harbour Bridge

-With unrivalled 360 degree views of the harbour and the city skyline, sightseeing doesn’t get much better than climbing to the summit of the Sydney Harbour Bridge.
-Standing tall at 134 metres above sea level, it provides a vantage point unlike any other.
+With unrivalled 360-degree views of the harbour and the city skyline, sightseeing doesn’t get much better than climbing to the summit of the Sydney Harbour Bridge.
+Standing tall at 134 metres (439 feet) above sea level, it provides a vantage point unlike any other.
 Donning one of the famous BridgeClimb suits and lead by a Climb Leader, you’ll ascend the steel arches whilst you listen to the history of the Bridge and the city and you marvel at the views.

 Fort Denison, Sydney Harbour